★★★★★

 When to Seek Medical Attention

-If you are experiencing persistent or severe pain in the Achilles tendon, it is crucial to seek medical attention.
+If you are experiencing persistent or severe pain in the Achilles tendon, it is important to seek medical attention.
 A healthcare professional can accurately diagnose tendonitis and recommend appropriate treatment options.
 These may include physical therapy to strengthen and stretch the affected tendon, medication to reduce inflammation, or in severe cases, surgery to repair the damaged tissue.
 Ignoring the symptoms of tendonitis can lead to further complications, such as tendon rupture or chronic pain, making early intervention essential for effective recovery.

-Prevention and Maintenance
+Prevention and Maintenance of Tendonitis

 Preventing tendonitis requires a combination of proper training, stretching, and strengthening exercises.
 Here are some tips to help keep your tendons healthy and reduce the risk of developing tendonitis: